Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 This is not about building models; it is about how models should be judged.

 Predictive models should be evaluated across three layers:
-1. the framing before modeling,
+1. Higher-order cognitive framing before modeling
-2. the technical construction
+2. Model construction and validation
-3. the outcomes and practical usage
+3. Model outcomes and practical usage

 Failure at any one layer can outweigh success at the others.
+However, most modeling efforts focus on the second layer.

 Corporate predictive models (outside engineering and finance) arguably come in four main categories that can be mixed:
 - Short-term time-dependent